atharvas/atharvas.github.io/microblog/synthesizing_transformers.md

 # Transformer Distillation

 **TL;DR**: `RASP` is a tensor processing language which provides a language to hand-write transformers.
 In this report, we survey the main features of RASP and how these features can be leveraged for synthesis.
 The synthesis task is formulated as a regression task given a synthetically generated dataset of input-output examples.
 Several complications arise while attempting different synthesis techniques.
 Overall, I tried Bottom up synthesis, top-down synthesis, and library learning.
-I wasn't able to get conclusive results from the library learning experiments.
+I'm still working on the library learning experiments!

 ## Section 1: Motivation